USBhost/build-tools-gcc/README.md

 ## After compilation

-Once it is done building, you will see a tar.xz or tar.gz file (depending on if you passed -g or not).
-Move that into the directory of your choosing and run the following command:
+Once it is done building, you will have a folder with the compiled toolchain as well as either a tar.xz or tar.gz file (depending on if you passed -p or not).

+If the toolchains are compressed, move them into your directory of choice and run the following commands:

+For xz compression:

 ```bash
 tar -xvf <toolchain_name>.tar.xz --strip-components=1
 ```

-Or (if GZIP)
+For gz compression:

 ```bash
 tar -xvzf <toolchain_name>.tar.gz --strip-components=1